Tha Last Meal

 Tha Last Meal is the fifth studio album by American rapper Snoop Dogg.
-It was released on December 19, 2000.
-It was his third and final studio album released on No Limit, his first album on his newly founded label Doggy Style in the United States, and as referenced in the album title, his last record partially owned by his former label Death Row Records.
-The album was produced by Dr. Dre, Timbaland and Soopafly, among others.
-The album included the singles "Snoop Dogg (What's My Name Pt.
-2)", "Lay Low", "Loosen' Control" and "Wrong Idea".
-The album was generally met with positive reception with many critics citing it as one his best albums.
+It was released through No Limit, Doggy Style, and Priority Records on December 19, 2000.
+It was his third and final studio album released on No Limit, marking this record his first album on his newly founded label, called Doggy Style, alongside Priority in the United States.
+The album title makes reference to being the last record partially owned by his former label, Death Row Records.
+The album was produced by Dr. Dre, Timbaland, and Soopafly, among others.
+The album includes four official singles: "Snoop Dogg (What's My Name Pt.
+2)", "Lay Low", "Loosen' Control", and "Wrong Idea".
+The album was generally met with mixed to positive reception.

 Background

+In an interview with Rolling Stone, Snoop Dogg spoke on why he decided to name his album Tha Last Meal, stating:

 The single "Snoop Dogg (What's My Name II)" was nominated for Music Video of the Year at The Source Hip-Hop Music Awards 2001.
 The album was nominated Album of the Year at the same ceremony.

 The single "Wrong Idea" was also included in Bad Azz's second album Personal Business released on Doggystyle.
 The video for the single was also attributed as a Bad Azz track that featured Snoop.
 Tha Last Meal was the final album from Snoop on No Limit Records.